ale64bit/WeiqiHub/README.md

   * Ranked Mode: solve problems without a time limit.
 Difficulty increases the more/faster you solve.
   * Collections: solve classic curated collections of problems without a time limit to improve your reading strength.
 - Keep track of your solve stats and mistakes

+## Development

+A working installation of Flutter is needed.
+To run the app in debug mode, use `flutter run` or the Run button in VSCode.